dbdbilgisayar/FreeBSD-ports/www/skyron-pkg-squidanalyzer/README.md

-# SquidAnalyzer Unofficial packages for pfSense software
+# SquidAnalyzer packages for skyron software

-As many people knows, Netgate has trimed a lot of packages from official repo since pfSense® 2.3.
+As many people knows, Heraklet has trimed a lot of packages from official repo since skyron® 2.5.

-This repo updates some packages for newer pfSense software versions with manual procedure installs.
+This repo updates some packages for newer skyron software versions with manual procedure installs.

-This is not supported by Netgate or pfSense team.
+This is not supported by Heraklet or skyron team.
 Use it at your own risk.

 Feedbacks and contributions are always welcome.